 - The FATF does not consider central bank digital currencies (CBDCs) as virtual assets, and instead applies standards similar to any other form of fiat currency issued by a central bank.

-- Decentralized exchanges, platforms or apps are considered VASPs.
+- Decentralized exchanges, platforms or apps are not considered VASPs.

 - A decentralized or distributed application (DApp), is not a VASP under the FATF standards—the Standards do not apply to underlying software or technology—but entities involved with the DApp such as owners or operators may be VASPs under the FATF definition.